 Learn to say NO

 Learning to say NO may be a very hard thing to do, however, you must do it for your own good.
 Care less about whether you’re likable, care less about opinions of other people about you.
 Some favors we agree to do for other people feel like a burden.
 Minimize the amount of burden you put on your shoulders.
 If something is inconvenient, if something makes you feel uncomfortable, if something makes you sacrifice something or causes stress – refuse to do it.
 What people think about you because of it is not your problem – it’s theirs.
 You can spend your time, energy, money the way you want.
-Refusing to do someone a favor doesn’t make you a bad person and if for someone it does, now you know that person only wanted to use you.
+Refusal to do someone a favor doesn’t make you a bad person and if for someone it does, now you know that person only wanted to use you.

-Forgive the manipulative people who hurt you
+Forgive the people who hurt you

 Holding a grudge against someone who hurt you does no bad to that person and no good to you.
 So, to overcome some painful story, you need to forgive your abuser.
-Read more about it here How to Stop Being a Victim and Move On From Bullying and Abuse-related Trauma.
+Read more about it in How to Stop Being a Victim and Move On From Bullying and Abuse-related Trauma.

 As you already know, we should treat people who hurt others on purpose as patients because their brain malfunctions.
 If they could be different: inherit different genes or grow up in a healthier environment, they probably would.
 No one chooses to be born to a certain family.
 You and me and many other people in the world were lucky enough not to inherit or develop any personality disorder, so let’s not be harsh on people who were less lucky.